 In March of 2014, I was featured in an article published in Exploration School, entitled “Meet Grant Goodman, Explo Alum + Tech Entrepreneur.”
 In August of 2014, I was featured in The Wall Street Journal in an article entitled “Apple’s New Whiz Kids,” and in September in a Times of London piece entitled “App-developer whiz-kid has aptitude to spare.”

-In May of 2015, I was the subject of an article in U.S. News & World Report, entitled “Teen App Developer Sets Sights on Future as Next Steve Jobs.”
+Also in May of 2015, I was the subject of an article in U.S. News & World Report, entitled “Teen App Developer Sets Sights on Future as Next Steve Jobs.”
 In the same month, I was also in a short television clip on FOX 5 New York entitled “STEM standouts from New York.”
 In June of that year, I was included in FOX’s podcast, Fast Forward, in a segment called “A Teen Taking Over An App Store Near You, Betterment CEO Talks Robo Investing & Bogus Crowd Funding Campaigns.”
 In July 2015, I was featured in a television piece for CNBC entitled “Searching for Zuckerbergs: Inside a start-up summer camp.”
 I was then featured in local newspaper, Newsday, in a piece entitled “Way to Go: Grant Goodman, Sea Cliff.”

 I have attended programs across the United States to acquire business and entrepreneurial skills, as well as programming knowledge and technological assets.
 These schools include Exploration School, Make School – a Y-Combinator funded programming and entrepreneurial studies summer program in San Francisco, and iD Tech at Yale University.